microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ArcBox for DevOps deploys two Kubernetes clusters to give you multiple options for exploring Azure Arc-enabled Kubernetes capabilities and potential integrations.

-- One single-node Rancher K3s cluster running on an Azure virtual machine.
-This cluster is then connected to Azure as an Azure Arc-enabled Kubernetes resource (_ArcBox-K3s_).
+- _**ArcBox-CAPI-Data**_ - A single-node Rancher K3s cluster which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider for Azure (CAPZ), and a workload cluster (_ArcBox-CAPI-Data_) is deployed onto the management cluster.
+The workload cluster is onboarded as an Azure Arc-enabled Kubernetes resource.
+ArcBox automatically deploys multiple [GitOps configurations](https://github.com/microsoft/azure_arc/blob/arcbox_devops/docs/azure_jumpstart_arcbox/DevOps/_index.md#gitops-configurations) on this cluster for you, so you have an easy way to get started exploring GitOps capabilities.
-- ArcBox deploys one single-node Rancher K3s cluster (_ArcBox-CAPI-MGMT_), which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider for Azure (CAPZ), and a workload cluster (_ArcBox-CAPI-Data_) is deployed onto the management cluster.
+- _**ArcBox-K3s**_ - One single-node Rancher K3s cluster running on an Azure virtual machine.
+This cluster is then connected to Azure as an Azure Arc-enabled Kubernetes resource.
+ArcBox provides the user with [PowerShell scripts](https://github.com/microsoft/azure_arc/blob/arcbox_devops/docs/azure_jumpstart_arcbox/DevOps/_index.md#additional-optional-scenarios-on-the-arcbox-k3s-cluster) that can be manually run to apply GitOps configurations on this cluster.

 ### Sample applications